JasonHan666/ROS-wheeled-robot-master/kinetic/README.md

 ### launch
 `gazebo_new_world.launch` required by diffdrive.launch, help to build up Gazebo world.

-`diffdrive.launch` for diffdrive control, which will switch on Rviz and Gazebo and a steering GUI.
+`four_wheel_diffdrive.launch` for diffdrive control, which will switch on Rviz and Gazebo and a steering GUI.

+`two_wheel_diffdrive.launch`  Gazebo diffdrive control, switch on Rviz and Gazebo.
+Only Front wheels are controlled.

 `four_wheel_arbotix.launch` for ArbotiX diffdrive,which is only used in Rviz(no physical properties),and switch on nothing.
 Works in pair with "my_navigation_rviz.launch".